 - Better options exist (see other choices)

-If you want more detail, you can read our full AquaSonic Black Series review further down the page.
+If you want more detail, you can read my full AquaSonic Black Series review further down the page.

 1. Is there anything drastically wrong with this toothbrush?

 Fundamentally there is nothing drastically wrong with the toothbrush itself.

 It cleans the teeth well and has a nice array of features built-in as standard.

 The problem is the lack of support and brush head availability (once you have used the 8 that come in the box).

 2. Which other brushes should I consider?

 If you really are on a budget and want the absolute best value for money, then look at the Fairywill FW-507.

 It is fairly similar to Aqua Sonic in features and performance, although the box contents is a little different.

 Importantly though, there is better support in terms of replacement brush heads and manufacturer warranty.